10 herbs to grow for health this summer, don't delay!

 Magnificent Mint:

+Use it with potatoes, as a tea and in drinks.
+Mint is highly versatile and unmistakable.
+Did you know there are dozens of different varieties?
 Banana mint, chocolate mint and strawberry mint are just a few.
 Mint promotes digestion and soothes stomachs.
 It can help to reduce inflammation and sooth headaches.
-Whats more, it tastes amazing.
+What's more, it tastes amazing.
+Want to learn more about the health benefits of mint?
+This guide details 23 health benefits of mint leaves according to science, and includes 11 delicious mint leave recipes.

 How many different varieties of mint have you tried?
 There are dozens.
 Pineapple mint, strawberry mint, banana and chocolate mint!
 Minty heaven.

-coriander can even be used in the treatment of smallpox!
+What an amazing herb this is!
+Good for reducing inflammation; lowering cholesterol levels, helping with digestion, improving blood sugar disorders, coriander can even be used in the treatment of smallpox!
 Eat it with your salad or use it as a garnish.
 Use it raw or dried, it has dozens of uses.

 Coriander is aromatic and delicious.
 Grow some for its taste and its health properties too.

-Dont forget to use them!
+Don't forget to use them!
 They look so ornamental with their vertical, hollow stems and pom-pom flowers, but they make great flavour too.
 Did you know that this member of the allium family is also related to garlic and leek?
 You can add them to salads, use them in garnishes and in soup.
 Try adding a sprinkle to mashed potato and sprinkle chives over vegetables.
-Some people believe that chives help to strengthen bones and can even be used to limit brain damage of the sort seen in Alzheimers.
+Some people believe that chives help to strengthen bones and can even be used to limit brain damage of the sort seen in Alzheimer's.
 Many people know that the herb also acts as a laxative and is a source of iron, magnesium and potassium.

 Chives are remarkably versatile.
 But most people forget to use them.
 They taste like mild onions.
 And they are very healthy too.

-laurus noblis in the garden but they dont get around to using the leaves.
+Another forgotten herb, so many people have laurus noblis in the garden but they don't get around to using the leaves.
 These have impressive health benefits including detoxification, slowing the aging process, speeding up wound healing and protecting the body from bacterial infections.
+Bay, or Laurus nobilis, is decorative as well as tasty.

 How to grow herbs

-lavender for cooking?
+Did you know that you can use lavender for cooking?
 A lavender hedge alongside your garden path, therefore, will have enormous appeal.
 Not only does the aromatic foliage smell wonderful when touched, but the purple flowers are glorious too.
 You can use lavender to aid healing of wounds; also use it as an antiseptic, include it in soaps and shampoos and utilise its brilliant anti-fungal properties.

-herb wheel which has separate compartments for each herb.
+Beautiful lavender looks and smells wonderful in a garden.
+The foliage is aromatic all year round.
+What's more you can use it as a herb.
+Try growing herbs in a specific portion of your garden, or consider a 'herb wheel' which has separate compartments for each herb.
 These are fun ways of growing within a contained space.
 Contain your herbs where possible as some roots can be vigorous - also ensure they have good drainage.
 Alternatively you can dot your herbs around the herbaceous borders.
-Just dont forget they are there!
+Just don't forget they are there!

+A herb wheel is such a simple but clever device.
+This self-contained planter for herbs makes the growing process easy!
 Herbs in pots and containers work very well.
 They generally like to occupy a hot, sunny position and they can withstand a certain amount of neglect.

+Grow your own kitchen garden.
+It looks great and tastes wonderful too.
 Get into the habit of picking herbs every day for the kitchen and your positive pruning will therefore keep them in check.